 For this reason, try to find the balance between being a friend and not overwhelming your new roommate with your presence every second of every day!

-Otherwise, you risk getting tired of each other before the first round of finals even comes around.
+Otherwise, you risk getting tired of each other before the first week of finals even comes round.

 Find Other Friends to Hang Out With

-While your friendship with your new roommate doesn’t have to end once you leave the room, you should avoid spending all your time with him or her.
-You will see plenty of your roommate in your residence, so spending every moment together outside of the dorm may cause you to get sick of each other.
+While your friendship with your new roommate doesn’t have to end once you leave the room, you should avoid spending all your time with them.
+You will see plenty of your roommate in your residence, so spending every moment together outside of the dorm may cause friction.

-Most likely you and your new college roommate will not have many classes in common so this is a good opportunity to make some new friends.
-Try striking up a conversation about the latest reading assignment with the girl who sits next to you in Lit class or, if you recognize someone from class that also lives in your dorm, ask if he wants to walk to class together.
+Try striking up a conversation about the latest reading assignment with the person who sits next to you in Lit class or, if you recognize someone from class that also lives in your dorm, ask if they want to walk to class together.